Single phase and correlated phase estimation with multi-photon annihilated squeezed vacuum states: An energy balancing scenario: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work has been sponsored by the EU via ''Quantum readout techniques and technologies'' (QUARTET, Grant Agreement No. 862644) and by the EMPIR Participating States in the context of the project 17FUN01 BeCOMe.
+We acknowledge the funding from the European Unio{n}'s Horizon 2020 research and innovation programme under Grant Agreement No. 862644 (QUARTET) and from the European Unio{n}'s Horizon 2020 research and innovation programme and EMPIR Participating States in the context of the project 17FUN01 (BeCOMe).